zswitten/Antimicrobial-Peptides/README.md

 # Antimicrobial-Peptides

+Data and code for [Deep learning regression model for antimicrobial peptide design](https://www.biorxiv.org/content/10.1101/692681v1.full).
+This repository contains code for training a model to predict antimicrobial activity of peptides against various bacteria including E. coli and P. aeruginosa.

 ## Data
 GRAMPA [(link to csv file)](https://github.com/zswitten/Antimicrobial-Peptides/blob/master/data/grampa.csv) is a database of peptides and their antimicrobial activity against various bacteria.
 The database contains the following key columns:
 - _bacterium_: the target bacterium.